-From early on, we’re talking 90’s, I mashed a home-brewed set of scripts that did the job.
-It then evolved to an intricate solution involving downtime and Clonezilla and eventually to the ever-present rsync where I tried to hammer life into a differential backup.
+From early on, and we’re talking nineties, I mashed a home-brewed set of scripts that did the job.
+It then evolved to an intricate solution involving downtime and Clonezilla, and eventually to the ever-present rsync where I tried to hammer life into a differential backup.
 That is, up until 2010 when I smashed head-first into Crashplan and started doing three-tier backups.

-3-2-1 backups are the recommended form of backup by the US-CERT Team and they excel at several levels:
+3-2-1 backups are the recommended form of backup by the US-CERT Team, and they excel at several levels:

 - Local Backup – fastest to restore from but the first to disappear if instead of a broken hard drive you experience theft or a fire.
 I know a couple of people and at least one business who only had local backups and were left empty-handed after robberies.

-Nearby Backup – a little slower as you’ll have to drive somewhere but fast enough to go live on the same day, prone to area-wide disasters like floods.
-I don’t know a single person who experienced both local and nearby backup failure but it may happen and if it does…
+- Nearby Backup – a little slower as you’ll have to drive somewhere but fast enough to go live on the same day, prone to area-wide disasters like floods.
+I don’t know a single person who experienced both local and nearby backup failure, but it may happen and if it does…

-While you could only backup to their cloud it offered a persuasive product in which you could send your data mostly everywhere – another drive in your computer, a friend’s machine across town or your own server on the other side of the Atlantic.
+While you could only backup to their cloud, it offered a persuasive product in which you could send your data mostly everywhere – another drive in your computer, a friend’s machine across town or your own server on the other side of the Atlantic.

 Until I had to re-evaluate my options…

 And it’s fortunate that sometimes you’re forced to take the other side of the pathway.
-You see, 9 years ago Stefan Reitshamer started what is now known as Arq Backup and it’s fundamentally the tool we were waiting for.
-It’s got everything on the alternatives with the fundamental diference of freeing you from a specific cloud.
-Your software.
-Your data.
-Your choice of cloud.
+You see, 9 years ago Stefan Reitshamer started what is now known as Arq Backup, and it’s fundamentally the tool we have been waiting for.
+It’s got everything on the alternatives, with the fundamental difference of freeing you from a specific cloud.

 What about price?